 Domestic and Family Violence Protection Act 2012

 The Domestic and Family Violence Protection Act is the main law in Queensland governing domestic violence issues.
-It defines what constitutes domestic violence and operates alongside the Family Law Regulations 1984 to ensure legal consistency in handling family-related matters and protection orders.
+It defines domestic violence and operates alongside the Family Law Regulations 1984 to ensure family-related matters and protection orders are handled consistently.

 Protection for victims

-The act aims to protect victims through protection orders.
+The Act assists victims through protection orders.
 These can be granted on an interim or final basis.
 Police may also issue a police protection notice on an immediate short-term basis.
 A protection order can protect the aggrieved, a child, or a relative of the aggrieved.
 In some cases, arbitration may be used to resolve disputes related to protection orders, ensuring a fair and efficient process for all parties involved.
-These protections align with the Family Law Regulations 1984, which provide legal guidance on family law matters and enforcement procedures.

 Hold the respondent accountable